open-policy-agent/eopa/docs/enterprise-opa/how-to/_install_go_module.md

 <!-- markdownlint-disable MD041 -->
-Extract the Enterprise OPA tarball into your source directory.
+Extract the EOPA tarball into your source directory.

 ```bash
 # terminal-command